madydady/testworks/iwine_api.md

 # Overview

 The iWine is a "smart" decanter for wine.
 The decanter provides some usefull information about the wine stored in it.
-It can recognise the type of wine, measure the volume of poured wine, alcohol percentage, sweetness and the wine's current temperature.
+It can identify the type of wine, measure the volume of poured wine, alcohol percentage, sweetness and the wine's current temperature.
 With the iWine decanter you can also heat or cold wine remotly as well as shake it to fill with air.

 # iWine API